Help for Parents & Caregivers

 - Sleeping can be a problem for children, as their skin may get hotter and itchier at night.
 Keep your child’s bedroom cool by using cotton sheets and lightweight bedding, and apply a cream after baths to hold in moisture on wet skin.

 - A humidifier helps prevent drying, and should be used when there is less moisture in the air especially in the winter.

 - Try to stick to a regular moisturizing and bathing routine.

 - Use products that are gentle and designed for use on people with eczema.
 All of the NEOSPORIN® ESSENTIALS™ products are formulated specially for people with eczema.
-They are all fragrance-free, and the National Eczema Association (NEA) has given its Seal of Acceptance to the Daily Moisturizing Cream and Daily Body Wash.
+They are all fragrance-free, and the National Eczema Association (NEA) has given its Seal of Acceptance to the Daily Moisturizing Cream.
 Learn more about our NEOSPORIN® ESSENTIALS™ products and our scientific support.